LenneDalben/StardewValleyModsGPL/Townies Need Food!/Townies Need Food Readme.txt

 2. Install Content Patcher (CP)  (version 1.20.0 or higher)
 3. Unzip the mod folder of your choosing into Stardew Valley/Mods.
 4. Play the game using SMAPI!
+Note: TNF no longer requires Quest Framework (QF).
+If TNF was the only mod you had for QF, you can remove QF.

 ||Updating||